‘Days Of Our Lives’ Spoilers: Theresa Makes A Deal With The Devil

 — Days of our Lives (@nbcdays) May 11, 2018

 However, that is not the only order of business Theresa will have when she returns to Salem.
-Days of our Lives fans will see her rush to the Kiriakis mansion in hopes of reuniting with her son, Tate, and the love of her life, Brady Black (Eric Martsolf), but she’ll find that Brady has moved on with her own sister, Eve (Kassie DePaiva), and the two are planning a wedding.
+Days of Our Lives fans will see her rush to the Kiriakis mansion in hopes of reuniting with her son, Tate, and the love of her life, Brady Black (Eric Martsolf), but she’ll find that Brady has moved on with her own sister, Eve (Kassie DePaiva), and the two are planning a wedding.